 We have numerous slots that may suit you.
 If you don’t see any that work, give the Admissions Department a ring or an email.
 We are super happy to help find a suitable slot and chat through any questions you have.
 This also means that you can take the time you need to get ready for an interview.
 You can even apply now and wait a while.
 We will not push you to interview straight away, it is on your terms.
 I would suggest completing an application, even if you wish to wait for an interview.
 That way we have you email and we can invite you to all our fun events!

 Once your slot is selected, the Admissions team will call you on the number you gave.
 I know talking on the phone is not everyone’s favourite pastime, but this is a pretty important conversation.
-We need to ask about any support you may need, we need to tell you what to prepare for the interview.
+We need to ask you a few questions about your interests and your qualifications, and we need to tell you how to prepare for the interview.
 And we really just want to make sure that you are feeling okay about the whole thing.
+You don’t have to wait for us to contact you – if you’re keen to get it sorted asap, just give give us a call, and we’ll go through everything with you.

 Each course has slightly different preparation requirements.
-For music courses, you will be required to play 2 short songs.
-For Media or Games, we would like to see evidence of any related work.
+For music courses, you will be required to play two short contrasting pieces.
+For media or games, we would like to see evidence of any related work.
 The biggest piece of advice I can give, is bring as much ‘stuff’ as you can.
-This means on the day, if the nerves get the better of you, you can refer to anything that you bring along with you.
+This means on the day, you’ll feel prepared, less nervous, and you’ll be able to refer to anything that you bring along with you.

-A school reference, a poster, some art work, a song you have recorded on a phone.
-It is all really useful when you are sat in an interview and find yourself struggling to quite get yourself across.
-It also makes you look keen which is so valuable to a teacher!
-If you are 16, we would also like to see proof of predicted grades.
-If you have received your GCSE results, you should bring these along.
+A school reference, a poster, some artwork, a song you have recorded on a phone.
+These are the things that we want to see at an interview, and they’ll really help you to show us who you are and what you can do.
+It also tells us that you have thought about your interview, you’ve done some preparation and you’re keen to join the college – which is so valuable to a teacher!
+If you are in year 11, we would also like to see your predicted grades.
+If you already have your GCSE results, please bring these along.

 The questions you are asked will really be to get an idea of you as a person.
 So what are your goals?
 Where do you see yourself in the future?
 Tell us your dreams, your achievements.
 We are a receptive lot and we just want to figure out how great you really are.

 It is one tutor.
-There may be a Learning Support Tutor if you have disclosed Learning Support needs.
+There may be a Learning Support Tutor if you have disclosed support needs.
 But there is never a panel of judges glaring down at you.
-It will be one tutor, it will be informal and personal and calm.
-They will make you feel instantly as ease so please try not to worry.
+It will be informal and personal and calm.
+They will want you to feel at ease, so that you can do your best, so please try not to worry.